Partial Fourier--Mukai transform for integrable systems with applications to Hitchin fibration: The relative Picard stack

-\begin{proposition}[{cf.~\cite[Exercise~4.2]{KleimanFGA}}] Consider the support $\supp(\cF)\subset B$; it is a closed subscheme of $B$.\\ \stepzero \noindstep $\cF$ is isomorphic to the pushforward of a line bundle over $\supp(\cF)$;\\ \noindstep For a morphism $\phi:Z\to B$, the pullback of $\ell$ to $Z\times_BX$ is isomorphic to the pullback of a line bundle over $Z$ if and only if $\phi$ factors through the closed embedding $\supp(\cF)\hookrightarrow B$. \end{proposition} \begin{proof} Part~\eqref{pr:trivlocus2} is equivalent to the claim that the fiber of $\cF$ at any point $b\in B$ is at most one-dimensional.
+Let us return to the proof of the proposition.
+By the previous lemma, part~\eqref{pr:trivlocus2} is equivalent to the claim that the fiber of $\cF$ at any point $b\in B$ is at most one-dimensional.
 Since the construction of $\cF$ commutes with the base change, it amounts to checking that

 here $X_b:=X\times_Bb$ is the fiber of $\pi_X$ and $\ell_b$ is the pullback of $\ell$ to $X_b$.
 This claim follows from Lemma~\ref{lm:numtrivialtrivial} and Corollary~\ref{cor:cohflat}.

 Let us now prove part~\eqref{pr:trivlocus1}.
 By base change, we may assume without losing generality that $Z=B$ and $\phi=\Id_B$.
 Thus, we need to show that $\ell$ is isomorphic to the pullback of a line bundle over $B$ if and only if $\supp(\cF)=B$.